Frequently Asked Questions

-Yes, if you commit any of the following offenses you are guilty of a misdemeanor, and upon conviction, will be fined not less than $1,000 nor more than $5,000 or imprisoned not more than two years, or both:
+Yes, the following offenses are considered prohibited acts, subject to misdemeanor charges.
+If you are found guilty of a misdemeanor, and convicted, you will be fined not less than $1,000 nor more than $5,000 or imprisoned not more than two years, or both:

-- Make a false statement in a license application, return, invoice, statement, or any other document required by the Department.
+- Making a false statement in a license application, return, invoice, statement, or any other document required by the Department.

-- Make a false statement in an application for a refund.
+- Making a false statement in an application for a refund.

-- Fail to make a required disclosure of the correct amount of gasoline or diesel fuel sold or used in this state.
+- Failure to make a required disclosure of the correct amount of gasoline or diesel fuel sold or used in this state.

-- Fail to file a new, replacement, larger, or additional surety bond as required.
+- Failure to file a new, replacement, larger, or additional surety bond as required.

 - Use, deliver, or sell any aviation fuel for use or intended for use in highway vehicles.

-- Interfere with or refuses to permit seizures.
+- Interference with or refusal to permit seizures.

 - Deliver gasoline or diesel fuel from a transport vehicle to the fuel supply tank of a highway vehicle.

-Yes, if you commit any of the following offenses with the intent either to evade or circumvent the tax levied by R.S.
-47:818.1 et seq. or to assist any other person in an effort to evade or circumvent the tax levied you are guilty of a felony, and upon conviction, will be fined not less than $5,000 nor more than an amount commensurate to the amount of tax combined with interest and penalties lost to the state due to those actions or imprisoned with or without hard labor for not less than two nor more than ten years, or both.
+If you commit any of the following offenses, with the intent either to evade or circumvent the tax levied by LA R.S.
+47:818.1 et seq. or to assist any other person in an effort to evade or circumvent the tax levied are considered prohibited acts and subject to felony charges.
+If you are found guilty and convicted, you will be fined not less than $5,000 nor more than an amount commensurate to the amount of tax combined with interest and penalties lost to the state due to those actions or imprisoned with or without hard labor for not less than two nor more than ten years, or both.

 - Alter, manipulate, replace, or in any other manner tamper of interfere with, or cause to be altered, manipulated, replace, tampered, or interfered with, a totalizer attached to gasoline or diesel fuel pumps to measure the dispensing of gasoline or diesel fuel.

-- Fail to pay gasoline or diesel fuel taxes and divert the tax proceeds for other purposes.
+- Failure to pay gasoline or diesel fuel taxes and divert the tax proceeds for other purposes.

 - As a licensee or the agent or representative of a licensee, convert or attempt to convert gasoline or diesel fuel tax proceeds for the use of the licensee or the licensee’s agent or representative, with the intent to defraud this state.